-Depending on your business structure, you may also need to submit your trade name certificate, certificate of incorporation, certificate of formation or registration of alternate name.
-If your business was formed in a state other than New Jersey, you must provide a certificate of authority showing you have permission to work in New Jersey.
+Depending on your business structure, you may also need to submit your trade name certificate, certificate of incorporation, certificate of formation or registration of an alternate business name.
+If you formed your business in a state other than New Jersey, you must provide a certificate of authority showing you have permission to work in New Jersey.

-If your application is approved, the state will issue you a registration number.
+The state will issue you a registration number if your application is approved.
 You must include the number in all advertisements, business documents, contracts, correspondence with customers, and on all commercial vehicles.
-Plus, you must display your original registration certificate at your place of business.
+You must also display your original registration certificate at your place of business.

-If you offer your customers financing for their home improvement or construction projects, you may also need to obtain a home repair contractor license through the state’s Department of Banking and Insurance.
+If you offer customers financing options for their home construction or improvement projects, you may also need to obtain a home repair contractor license through the state’s Department of Banking and Insurance.

 Penalties for working without a license

-If you work without a general contractor license in New Jersey, you could face some steep penalties, including a fine of $10,000 for your first offense and $20,000 for each additional violation.
+If you work without meeting the requirements of a general contractor license in New Jersey, you could face some steep penalties, including jail time and a $10,000 fine for your first offense and $20,000 for each additional violation.
 Plus, municipalities aren’t allowed to issue construction permits to contractors who aren’t registered with the state.

 Exceptions to licensing requirements